dqops/dqo/docs/checks/column/numeric/index.md

 ### [mean in range](./mean-in-range.md)
-A column-level check that ensures that the average (mean) value in the monitored column is within the expected range.
+This check calculates a mean (average) value in a numeric column.
+It verifies that the average value is within the range of accepted values and raises a data quality issue when it is not within a valid range.

 | Data quality check name | Check type | Description | Standard |